 For the avoidance of doubt, we will not utilize any personally identifiable information in Student Records for the purposes of targeted advertising.

-In visiting or using our Site and in transmitting Communications with us, you may be asked for, and we may collect, the following types of personally identifiable information from non-Student Users including: legal name; business name (if applicable); e-mail address; or user name and password).
-The MIND Research Institute may also ask for additional personal information from non-Student Users at various times such as when we run a promotion or contest or conduct a survey, as described in such promotion or contest, or elsewhere on the Site.
-The personally identifying information we collect from non-Student Users helps us offer Users more personalized features, respond to User requests, provide you with information that is of most interest to you, improve our products and services, and, to the extent that you consent to such communications, send you promotions and events offered by the MIND Research Institute.
+In visiting or using our Site and in transmitting Communications with us, we may request and collect the following types of personally identifiable information from Visitors including: legal name; business name (if applicable); e-mail address; or user name and password).
+The MIND Research Institute may also ask for additional personal information from Visitors at various times such as when we run a promotion or contest or conduct a survey, as described in such promotion or contest or elsewhere on the Site.
+The personally identifying information we collect from Visitors helps us offer Visitors more personalized features, respond to Visitor requests, provide you with information that is of most interest to you, improve our products and services, and, to the extent that you consent to such communications, send you promotions and events offered by the MIND Research Institute.

 How does the MIND Research Institute use information collected from me?
-The MIND Research Institute researches our customers' and visitors' demographics based upon information provided by them or, their LEAs (if applicable), gathered from their Communications or password, or contained in our server log files or surveys.
-We do this to better understand and serve our customers and visitors.
+The MIND Research Institute researches our customers' and Visitors' demographics based upon information provided by them or, their LEAs (if applicable), gathered from their Communications or password, or contained in our server log files or surveys.
+We do this to better understand and serve our customers and other Visitors.
 This research is compiled and analyzed on an aggregated basis.

 How does the MIND Research Institute share information?
 The MIND Research Institute does not provide, sell, trade, or rent personally identifiable information.
 We may disclose or share personally identifying information as follows:

 To teachers / LEAs.
-We may provide Student Records and corresponding Student Performance Data to the teachers or other authorized LEA representatives for the applicable student Users.
+We may provide Student Records and corresponding Student Performance Data to the teachers or other authorized LEA representatives for the applicable Students.